awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rolesanywhere-trustanchor-source.md

 ## Properties<a name="aws-properties-rolesanywhere-trustanchor-source-properties"></a>

 `SourceData`  <a name="cfn-rolesanywhere-trustanchor-source-sourcedata"></a>
- A union object representing the data field of the TrustAnchor depending on its type
+The data field of the trust anchor depending on its type\.
 *Required*: No
 *Type*: [SourceData](aws-properties-rolesanywhere-trustanchor-sourcedata.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SourceType`  <a name="cfn-rolesanywhere-trustanchor-source-sourcetype"></a>
  The type of the TrustAnchor\.
 *Required*: No
 *Type*: String
 *Allowed values*: `AWS_ACM_PCA | CERTIFICATE_BUNDLE | SELF_SIGNED_REPOSITORY`